 1 was noted to be unconscious?
-To suggest that this was 2 anything other than a report as to what had been observed by those in attendance makes no sense at all.
+To suggest that this was anything other than a report as to what had been 2 observed by those in attendance makes no sense at all.
 3 4 The next point I would seek to address is the method 5 of restraint.
-There is in my submission no sensible criticism of the way in which PC Walker brought Mr Bayoh 6 7 to the ground.
+There is in my submission no sensible criticism of the way in which PC Walker brought Mr Bayoh 6 to the ground.
 Thereafter he was swiftly restrained.
-8 He was on the ground by 07.21, noted as being in cuffs 9 by 07.22.24.
+7 He was on the ground by 07.21, noted as being in cuffs 8 9 by 07.22.24.
 At 07.23.13, DS Davidson described a big 10 restraint, indicating that leg restraints would be necessary, doubtless because of the ongoing struggles of 11 12 Mr Bayoh.
 Mr Bayoh became unconscious within 13 two minutes.

-There is no suggestion of death by asphyxia, there is no question of anyone being anywhere near Mr Bayoh's neck.
+14 There is no suggestion of death by asphyxia, there 15 is no question of anyone being anywhere near Mr Bayoh's 16 neck.
 Contrary to what has been said in certain media, at no point did Mr Bayoh say, "I can't breathe".
+17 This was a violent male who we now know to have been 18

-18 This was a violent male who we now know to have been 19 in the grip of drug-induced psychosis, who needed to be 20 arrested, who struggled violently against that arrest.
-21 The use of body weight to subdue him was entirely in 22 accordance with training and in the normal run of things 23 it would not have been expected to have any effect other 24 than the subduing of Mr Bayoh.
+This was a violent male who we now know to have been in the grip of drug-induced psychosis, who needed to be arrested, who struggled violently against that arrest.
+The use of body weight to subdue him was entirely in accordance with training and in the normal run of things it would not have been expected to have any effect other than the subduing of Mr Bayoh.